 A garden isn’t one task.
-It’s a hundred different ones: planning, digging, planting, pruning, mulching, diagnosing mystery fungi, chasing off possums, and politely responding to that neighbour who thinks your lemon tree is blocking their solar panels.
+It’s a hundred different ones: planning, digging, planting, pruning, mulching, diagnosing fungi, chasing possums, and politely responding to that neighbour who thinks your lemon tree is blocking their solar panels.

 Now, say a robot comes along that can do the weeding.
 Great!
 That doesn’t mean the job of gardening disappears.
 It just means you spend less time hunched over crabgrass and more time shaping hedges into dolphins (or whatever floats your horticultural boat).